NEMO deficiency syndrome: Presentation

-Commonly Associated Diseases
+Commonly associated diseases

-NEMO deficiency syndrome may present itself as Incontinentia pigmenti or Ectodermal dysplasia depending on the type of genetic mutation present, such as if the mutation results in the complete loss of gene function or a point mutation.
+NEMO deficiency syndrome may present itself as incontinentia pigmenti or ectodermal dysplasia depending on the type of genetic mutation present, such as if the mutation results in the complete loss of gene function or a point mutation.

-Amorphic genetic mutations in the IKBKG gene, which result in the loss of gene function, typically present themselves as Incontinetia Pigmenti (IP).
-Because loss of NEMO function is lethal, only heterozygous females or males with XXY karyotype or mosaicism for this gene survive and exhibit symptoms of Incontinetia Pigmenti, such as skin lesions and abnormalities in hair, teeth, and nails.
-There are a variety of mutations that may cause the symptoms of IP, however, they all involve the deletion of exons on the IKBKG gene.
+Amorphic genetic mutations in the IKBKG gene, which result in the loss of gene function, typically present themselves as incontinentia pigmenti (IP).
+Because loss of NEMO function is lethal, only heterozygous females or males with XXY karyotype or mosaicism for this gene survive and exhibit symptoms of incontinetia pigmenti, such as skin lesions and abnormalities in hair, teeth, and nails.
+There are a variety of mutations that may cause the symptoms of IP.
+However, they all involve the deletion of exons on the IKBKG gene.

-Hypomorphic genetic mutations in the IKBKG gene, resulting in a partial loss of gene function, cause the onset of Anhidrotic ectodermal dysplasia with Immunodeficiency (EDA-IP).
-The lack of NEMO results in a decreased levels of NF-κB transcription factor translocation and gene transcription, which in turn leads to a low level of immunoglobulin production.
-Because NF-κB translocation is unable to occur without proper NEMO function, the cell signaling response to immune mediators such as IL-1β, IL-18, and LPS are ineffective thus leading to a compromised immune response to various forms of bacterial infections.
+Hypomorphic genetic mutations in the IKBKG gene, resulting in a partial loss of gene function, cause the onset of anhidrotic ectodermal dysplasia with immunodeficiency (EDA-IP).
+The lack of NEMO results in a decreased level of NF-κB transcription factor translocation and gene transcription, which in turn leads to a low level of immunoglobulin production.
+Because NF-κB translocation is unable to occur without proper NEMO function, the cell signaling response to immune mediators such as IL-1β, IL-18, and LPS are ineffective – thus leading to a compromised immune response to various forms of bacterial infections.

 Diagnosis

-Originally NEMO deficiency syndrome was thought to be a combination of Ectodermal Dysplasia (ED) and a lack of immune function, but is now understood to be more complex disease.
+Originally NEMO deficiency syndrome was thought to be a combination of Ectodermal Dysplasia (ED) and a lack of immune function, but is now understood to be a more complex disease.
 NEMO Deficiency Syndrome may manifest itself in the form of several different diseases dependent upon mutations of the IKBKG gene such as Incontinentia pigmenti or Ectodermal dysplasia.

 The clinical presentation of NEMO deficiency is determined by three main symptoms: